 The damage from these cyber attacks can be far-reaching.
 Apart from the financial sanctions imposed by regulatory requirements, the university’s reputation can be significantly damaged.
 This can, in turn, affect potential income streams as it may be more difficult to secure funding or attract organisations/ Governments to take part in new research projects.

-Why are academic institutions such an attractive target?
+Why are Universities such an attractive target?

 Academic institutions have become an increasingly attractive target for cybercriminals due to the wealth of personal data they hold.
 Personal details, such as name, address, phone number, date of birth, bank account information and driver’s licence details are all provided by students when they enrol on a course.
 If hackers can gain access to this valuable information, they can then use it to commit identity fraud or cash in by selling it on to criminal third parties.